AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 let keystore = Keystore::new(password.as_str());
 ```

-## Add modularity by using the library crate for `Keystore` type and its associated methods and functions.
+## Add modularity by using the library crate for `Keystore` type and its associated methods and functions

 Library code and binary code should be separated to enhance modularity, readability and maintenance.
 `main.rs` should only contain minimum code to launch the program, and import modules, types and functionalities from the library crate (`lib.rs`).